TheTastyPi/just-a-platformer/lua-docs.md

   -- puts a death block at the top left of the level. setBlock(0, 0, 2);
   ```
+  - WARNING: Changes made using `setBlock()` can be permanently saved across loads!

 - `getBlock(x, y):block`: Get the block at the specified coordinates.
 See Appendix A (and B) for more info on blocks.